 This is the average cost.
 Extreme and serious incidents could see veterinary bills run into the tens of thousands.
 This is why more people take out pet insurance when getting a new dog.

 This will vary based on the length of the walks, whether they are part of a group or solo, and the frequency.
-However, for a professional walking service to take your dog three times a week, you should plan to spend $300 a month.
+However, this can easily add hundreds or thousands annually, depending on frequency.

-A small dog has an average life expectancy of fifteen years.
-This means that the average cost a pet parent should expect to incur during that time is $15,051.
+A small dog has an average life expectancy of ten to fifteen years.
+This means that the average cost a pet parent should expect to incur during that time is $15,000-$30,000.

 While some recurring costs, such as food, may be lower per month for smaller breeds, the longer life span means more costs in total.
 One of the primary factors in the full-life cost of owning a dog is veterinary costs.

-Medium dogs have a relatively long lifespan making them the most expensive sized dog to own.
-Medium dogs are some of the more popular dog breeds, but pet parents should expect to pay a lifetime cost of $15,782 for their dog.
+Medium dogs have a 10 to 13-year lifespan, making them the most expensive-sized dog to own.
+Medium dogs are some of the more popular dog breeds, but pet parents should expect to pay a lifetime cost of $29,500 for their dog.

-The lifetime costs of owning a large dog are the lowest of all dog sizes.
-However, that is because large dogs have a life expectancy of just 10 years.
+The lifetime cost of owning a large dog is $34,550.
+Large dogs have a life expectancy of just 10 years.

 Which Generation Spends the Most on Dog Ownership

-Interestingly, a further 20% added they do not have a pet but intend to get one.
-The surge in the number of 18-34-year-old dog owners is largely related to the Covid-19 pandemic, as this pet owner demographic grew the most during that period.
+The surge in the number of 18-34-year-old dog owners is largely related to the COVID-19 pandemic, as this pet owner demographic grew the most during that period.

 Pet parents are becoming more attuned to the lifestyle and welfare of their animals, and as the time comes to leave apartments behind and move into a family home, space for dogs to run and play is becoming a highly sought-after commodity.